httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Does Not Support Client Algorithm and Returns an Error

 {{ex-server-selects-unsupported-algorithm}} is an example where a server ignores the client's preferred digest algorithm.
-Alternatively a server can also reject the request and return an error.
+Alternatively a server can also reject the request and return a response with error status code such as 4xx or 5xx.
+This specification does not prescribe any requirement on status code selection;
+the follow example illustrates one possible option.

 In this example, the client requests a "sha" `Repr-Digest`, and the server returns an error with problem details {{?RFC7807}} contained in the content.
 The problem